-- ▶ Space for the installed distribution files you need approximately 500MB for GemStone/S 64 Bit, and additional space for other products. - Additional disk space as required for your repository.

-The repository files should be located on a disk drive that does not contain swap space.
-Use of multiple disk drives is advisable for servers.
+- ▶ Space for the installed distribution files you need approximately 600MB for GemStone/S 64 Bit, and additional space for other products. - Additional space as required for your repository. - ▶ The repository files should be located on a disk drive that does not contain swap space.